A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 THE TRAVELLING MUSICIAN

 “Spoil the loaf, taint the wine—to starve a friend is most divine!”
-The singer jaunts, pounding on a drum he wears over his shoulders, “the winged one grows and we are the feast!”
+The singer jaunts.
+He pounds on a drum he wears over his shoulders, “the winged one grows and we are the feast!”

 He stops when he sees the Knights.
-He protests it’s just a song; he forgets where he heard it.
+He protests it’s just a song.
+Forgets where he heard it.

 “Keork,” he introduces himself, “and who are the fine Knights I’m honoured to stand with?”